In New Orleans, The Fight Over Blackface Renews Scrutiny Of A Mardi Gras Tradition

 Zulu is one of the many African-American Social Aid and Pleasure Clubs in New Orleans.
 The clubs sponsor community service projects, serve as social gathering spots and organize lively parades that wind through the streets of the city's neighborhoods on Sundays.
 On Fat Tuesday, massive crowds gather along the parade route to watch the floats and try to catch a painted coconut, the Zulu prize throw.

-"The Zulu club was founded in response to the racism that was present in Mardi Gras where black people were not allowed to participate" in the parade-day celebrations of historically-white social clubs, said Shantrelle P. Lewis, a historian who studies blackface traditions, in an interview with NPR's Michele Martin.
+"The Zulu club was founded in response to the racism that was present in Mardi Gras where black people were not allowed to participate" in the parade-day celebrations of historically-white social clubs, said Shantrelle P. Lewis, an historian who studies blackface traditions, in an interview with NPR's Michele Martin.
 For the Zulus, she said, "it was a way to combat some of the racism and segregation taking place in Mardi Gras."

 But now, some in New Orleans are accusing the Zulu club of racism.
 Take 'Em Down NOLA, a group that has worked to remove Confederate statues from the city, protested across the street from the Zulu clubhouse last month.